Jane Blodgett retired from Ernst & Young in 2010, where she most recently served as office managing partner for the Seattle and Portland offices.

 Dr. Meyer also served as a member of President Clinton’s Healthcare Reform Task Force.

 Dr. Meyer is a national leader on quality and safety, having led studies on best practices, patient safety, outcomes, medical education and training, and health policy.

-Her previous roles include chief quality and safety officer for the Vanderbilt University Medical Center, chief operating officer of Children's Hospitals and Clinics of Minnesota, and system vice president, Allina Health System, Minnesota.
+Her previous roles include chief quality and safety officer for the Vanderbilt University Medical Center, chief operating officer of Children's Hospitals and Clinics of Minnesota, and system vice president of Allina Health System in Minnesota.
 Her career includes clinical practice and more than 20 years as a health care executive and chief nursing officer in academic, community and health system settings.